TomSmartThings/ESP32_MQTT_Multiple_DS18b20/README.md

 Somehow I couldn't find a simple example online that would help me do this, so I've done it myself by merging many different examples together, and along with a huge amount of trial and error I've finally made it work.
 Hopefully it'll help someone else and save them some time.

+You'll need to plug your ESP32 into your computer and upload this code to it using ArduinoIDE